The Accused Escaped

-The Accused Escaped (Persian: متهم گریخت, romanized: Motaham Gorikht) is an Iranian comedy-drama television series directed by Reza Attaran and written by Saeed Aghakhani, which aired on IRIB TV3 from 3 October to 4 November 2005 for 26 episodes. the series aired during Ramadan.
-The series centers on Hashem, who migrates to Tehran with his family because of a heart problem, his wife's insistence, and the hope of a better job.
-But living in Tehran puts him and his family in a lot of trouble.
+The Accused Escaped (Persian: متهم گریخت, romanized: Motaham Gorikht) is an Iranian comedy-drama television series directed by Reza Attaran and written by Saeed Aghakhani, which aired on IRIB TV3 from 3 October to 4 November 2005 for 26 episodes.
+The series centers on Hashem, who migrates to Tehran with his family because of his heart problem, his wife's insistence, and the hope of a better job, but living in Tehran puts him and his family in a lot of trouble.

 In April 2021, after 15 years of the series airing, IRIB TV3 broadcast it again and it was one of the most-watched television series of the year, becoming one of the most popular television series of all time in Iran.

-Plot
+Synopsis

 Hashem (Sirus Gorjestani) and his family live a simple life in a city not far away.
 Prior to his illness, he worked as an exhaust repairman in a rented shop, but doctors prevented him from doing heavy work due to his illness.
 For this reason, they decide to move to Tehran.
 Upon arrival in Tehran, Hashem and his family face many problems that...